skip to Main Content

 Download as PDF (A5)

-Here is a South Africa provinces list, with the provinces ordered from biggest to smallest in terms of land area:
+Here is a list of South African provinces list, with the provinces ordered from biggest to smallest in terms of land area:

 1. Northern Cape